shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 import sgtk
 ```

-If you're using distributed configs and your wanting to import `sgtk` in an environment where Toolkit hasn't already been bootstrapped, you will need to take a different approach, please see the bootstrapping guide for more details.
+{% include info title="Note" content="If you're using distributed configs and you want to import `sgtk` in an environment where Toolkit hasn't already been bootstrapped, you will need to take a different approach.
+Please see the [bootstrapping guide](sgtk-developer-bootstrapping.md) for more details." %}

-Now that you've imported the sgtk API you're ready to start using it.
+Now that you've imported the Shotgun Toolkit API, you're ready to start using it.

 ## Part 2: Getting an Sgtk instance

-Now you've imported the `sgtk` API the next step towards the end goal of being able to generate a path and publish it, is to create an `Sgtk` instance.
+In order to start using the Shotgun Toolkit API, you'll need to create an instance of the `Sgtk` class.

 [`Sgtk`](https://developer.shotgunsoftware.com/tk-core/core.html#sgtk) is a class in the `sgtk` package that acts as the main interface to the API.
-Once we create an instance of `Sgtk` you will be able to do things like get a context, create folders, or access the templates.
+Once you create an instance of `Sgtk`, you will be able to do things like get a context, create folders, or access the templates.

 As the API documentation states, you don't create an instance of `Sgtk` directly.
 Here are some options for getting an `Sgtk` instance.

-1. You can get a `Sgtk` instance from the current engine if you are running the Python code within an environment where the Shotgun integrations are already started.
+1. You can get an `Sgtk` instance from the current engine if you are running the Python code within an environment where the Shotgun integrations are already running.
+   The `Engine.sgtk` property holds the engine's `Sgtk` instance.
-   For example in Maya you could run the following:
+   So for example, in Maya, you could run the following:

     ```python
     # Get the engine that is currently running.